Hemoglobin

 This section has been translated automatically.

-Hemoglobin consists of different globin chains.
-Each of these chains encloses a single heme moiety containing an iron atom.
-Each of these heme moieties can bind a single oxygen molecule, and each hemoglobin molecule can transport up to 4 oxygen molecules (Kasper 2015).
+Haemoglobin consists of various globin chains.
+Each of these chains encloses a single heme moiety, which in turn contains an iron atom.
+Each of these haem parts can bind a single oxygen molecule, and each haemoglobin molecule can transport up to 4 oxygen molecules (Kasper 2015).

 Literature